Men of the world – you’re welcome.

 1 tsp homemade vanilla extract

-In a small saucepan on low heat, gently cook the berries with a splash of water until they are soft and tender.
+In a small saucepan over low heat, gently cook the berries with a splash of water until they are soft and tender.
 Remove from heat and allow to cool.

 In a food processor, blend coconut oil and honey until creamed together.
 It took me about 1 minute to achieve a super creamy consistency.
 Add vanilla, cocoa, and berries, processing until smooth.
 I needed to scrape the food processor a few times to make sure everything was incorporated.